alouiseq/fun-js-exercises/docs/css.md

 **Q: Have you used or implemented media queries or mobile specific layouts/CSS?**

 A:
-It can be inline in the html doc as an attribute media=<details> or in an external CSS file and can be defined as such:
+It can be inline in the html doc as an attribute *media=<>* or in an external CSS file and can be defined as such:

   @media screen and (min-width: 300px) {
     *normal css*